Office of State Programs

 The Occupational Safety and Health (OSH) Act covers most private sector employers and their workers, in addition to some public sector employers and their workers in the 50 states and certain territories and jurisdictions under federal authority.
 Those jurisdictions include the District of Columbia, Puerto Rico, the Virgin Islands, American Samoa, Guam, Northern Mariana Islands, Wake Island, Johnston Island, and the Outer Continental Shelf Lands as defined in the Outer Continental Shelf Lands Act.

 Private Sector Workers

 OSHA covers most private sector employers and workers in all 50 states, the District of Columbia, and the other United States (U.S.) jurisdictions either directly through OSHA or through an OSHA-approved State Plan.
 State Plans are OSHA-approved job safety and health programs operated by individual states instead of federal OSHA.
-Section 18 of the OSH Act encourages states to develop and operate their own job safety and health programs and precludes state enforcement of OSHA standards unless the state has an OSHA-approved program.
+Section 18 of the OSH Act encourages states to develop and operate their own job safety and health programs and precludes state enforcement of OSHA standards unless the state has an OSHA-approved State Plan.

 OSHA approves and monitors all State Plans and provides as much as fifty percent of the funding for each program.
 State-run safety and health programs must be at least as effective (ALAE) as the federal OSHA program.
 OSHA provides coverage to certain workers specifically excluded from a State Plan, for example, those in some states who work in maritime industries or on military bases.
 To find the contact information of the OSHA or State Plan office nearest to you, call 1-800-321-OSHA or go to www.osha.gov.

 The following 22 states or territories have OSHA-approved State Plans that cover both private and public sector workers: